ga4gh/data-security/AAI/AAIConnectProfile.md

             2. This includes checking the signature of Embedded Tokens that the Claim Clearinghouse may wish to use.

-        2. Check `iss` attribute to ensure a trusted broker has generated the token
+        2. Check `iss` attribute to ensure a trusted Broker has generated the token

             1. If evaluating an Embedded Token, trust MUST be established based